Anchor text is an integral part of any SEO strategy.

 7. Generic

-This is a generic anchor text, such as “click here” or “read more”.
+This is generic, such as “click here” or “read more”.

 It doesn’t provide any information about the destination page, but it can be useful for directing people to pages without giving away too much context.